 - Failing to update categories as business offerings evolve

-The consequences of poor category selection can be severe.
-A specialized business listed under only general categories competes with countless others, diminishing visibility.
-Conversely, selecting inappropriate categories may bring traffic, but from users unlikely to convert.
+Poor category choices carry a real cost.
+A specialized business listed only under general categories competes with countless others and loses visibility.
+Pick inappropriate categories, and you may draw traffic from users unlikely to convert.

-Category selection isn’t just about being found—it’s about being found by the right people at the right time.
+Category selection isn’t only about being found.
+It’s about being found by the right people at the right time.

 To improve your category classifications: